 Some states want you to be explicit when it comes to JTWROS.
 South Carolina instructs property owners to use the phrase “as joint tenants with rights of survivorship, and not as tenants in common,” instead of the mere JTWROS acronym, for added clarity.

-You should keep these distinctions in mind.
 Tiny as they may seem, you may have to know about them if you buy, sell, or inherit property in certain states.
+For more help understanding these fine details, please contact us today.